With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Allhealth Network Castle Rock Office is a mental health treatment center in Castle Rock, CO, located at 831 South Perry Street, 80104 zip code area.
-Allhealth Network Castle Rock Office provides telemedicine/telehealth and outpatient treatment.
-Allhealth Network Castle Rock Office offers trauma therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
-Allhealth Network Castle Rock Office also supports seniors or older adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services at Allhealth Network Castle Rock Office consist of diet and exercise counseling, supported employment and assertive community treatment.
+Allhealth Network Castle Rock Office provides outpatient treatment and telemedicine/telehealth.
+Allhealth Network Castle Rock Office offers dialectical behavior therapy, individual psychotherapy and trauma therapy to seniors 65 or older, young adults and adults.
+Allhealth Network Castle Rock Office also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
+Additional services at Allhealth Network Castle Rock Office consist of assertive community treatment, psychosocial rehabilitation services and case management.

 Learn MoreAllhealth Network Parker Office is a mental health clinic in Parker, Colorado, located at 10350 Dransfeldt Road, 80134.
 Allhealth Network Parker Office offers telemedicine/telehealth and outpatient treatment.
-Allhealth Network Parker Office provides psychotropic medication, couples/family therapy and group therapy to seniors 65 or older, adults and children / adolescents.
-Allhealth Network Parker Office also supports people with PTSD, children/adolescents with serious emotional disturbance and seniors or older adults.
-Some other services provided by Allhealth Network Parker Office include diet and exercise counseling, vocational rehabilitation services and assertive community treatment.
+Allhealth Network Parker Office provides cognitive behavioral therapy, individual psychotherapy and trauma therapy to adults, young adults and children / adolescents.
+Allhealth Network Parker Office also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with trauma.
+Some other services provided by Allhealth Network Parker Office include court-ordered outpatient treatment, assertive community treatment and diet and exercise counseling.

 Learn MoreDenver Springs is a mental health facility in Englewood, CO, located at 8835 American Way, in the 80112 zip code.
-Denver Springs provides telemedicine/telehealth, partial hospitalization/day treatment and hospital inpatient treatment.
-Denver Springs provides couples/family therapy, individual psychotherapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
-Denver Springs also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
-Some other services available at Denver Springs include family psychoeducation, court-ordered outpatient treatment and diet and exercise counseling.
+Denver Springs provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Denver Springs provides cognitive behavioral therapy, dialectical behavior therapy and group therapy to children / adolescents, seniors 65 or older and adults.
+Denver Springs also supports people with trauma, veterans and active duty military.
+Some other services available at Denver Springs include case management, family psychoeducation and suicide prevention services.

 Learn MoreHighlands Behavioral Health System is one of mental health facilities in Littleton, Colorado, located at 8565 South Poplar Way, 80130 zip code.
-Highlands Behavioral Health System provides hospital inpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Highlands Behavioral Health System provides psychotropic medication, group therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Highlands Behavioral Health System provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Highlands Behavioral Health System provides activity therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 Additional services provided at Highlands Behavioral Health System include psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCentennial Mental Health Center Inc is a mental health clinic in Elizabeth, CO, located at 650 East Walnut Street, 80107 zip code area.
-Centennial Mental Health Center Inc provides outpatient treatment and telemedicine/telehealth.
-Centennial Mental Health Center Inc offers group therapy, dialectical behavior therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Centennial Mental Health Center Inc also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services offered at Centennial Mental Health Center Inc include family psychoeducation, intensive case management and housing services.
+Centennial Mental Health Center Inc provides telemedicine/telehealth and outpatient treatment.
+Centennial Mental Health Center Inc offers trauma therapy, psychotropic medication and individual psychotherapy to children / adolescents, young adults and adults.
+Centennial Mental Health Center Inc also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services offered at Centennial Mental Health Center Inc include mentoring/peer support/consumer-run services, assertive community treatment and court-ordered outpatient treatment.

 Learn MoreAllhealth Network is a mental health facility in Englewood, CO, located at 155 Inverness Drive West, Suite 100, 80112 zip code area.
 Allhealth Network provides telemedicine/telehealth and outpatient treatment.
-Allhealth Network provides dialectical behavior therapy, group therapy and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
-Allhealth Network also supports seniors or older adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services offered by Allhealth Network consist of vocational rehabilitation services, court-ordered outpatient treatment and suicide prevention services.
+Allhealth Network provides couples/family therapy, group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Allhealth Network also supports children/adolescents with serious emotional disturbance, seniors or older adults and people with serious mental illness.
+Additional services offered by Allhealth Network consist of suicide prevention services, vocational rehabilitation services and case management.

 Learn MoreShiloh Home Inc Frp is a mental health treatment center in Englewood, Colorado, located at 9700 East Easter Lane, part of the 80112 zip code.
 Shiloh Home Inc Frp provides residential treatment and partial hospitalization/day treatment.
 Shiloh Home Inc Frp also offers individual psychotherapy, trauma therapy and psychotropic medication to children / adolescents.
 Shiloh Home Inc Frp supports children/adolescents with serious emotional disturbance.
 Shiloh Home Inc Frp also provides case management.

 Learn MoreSteven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus is a mental health clinic in Englewood, CO, located at 7800 East Orchard Road, Suite 150, in the 80111 zip code.
 Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus provides outpatient treatment and telemedicine/telehealth.
-Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus offers psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
-Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus also supports people requiring dual diagnosis treatment, veterans and people with PTSD.
-More services at Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus include case management, suicide prevention services and family psychoeducation.
+Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus offers psychotropic medication, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, children / adolescents and young adults.
+Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus also supports seniors or older adults, transitional age young adults and LGBT.
+More services at Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus include family psychoeducation, case management and suicide prevention services.

 Learn MoreAllhealth Network Child And Family Services is a mental health center in Littleton, Colorado, located at 61 West Davies Avenue, 80120 zip code.
-Allhealth Network Child And Family Services provides outpatient treatment and telemedicine/telehealth.
-Allhealth Network Child And Family Services offers cognitive behavioral therapy, individual psychotherapy and group therapy to young adults and children / adolescents.
-Allhealth Network Child And Family Services also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-More services available at Allhealth Network Child And Family Services include suicide prevention services, case management and diet and exercise counseling.
+Allhealth Network Child And Family Services provides telemedicine/telehealth and outpatient treatment.
+Allhealth Network Child And Family Services offers psychotropic medication, dialectical behavior therapy and trauma therapy to children / adolescents and young adults.
+Allhealth Network Child And Family Services also supports people with PTSD, transitional age young adults and people with trauma.
+More services available at Allhealth Network Child And Family Services include court-ordered outpatient treatment, suicide prevention services and diet and exercise counseling.

 Learn MoreAllhealth Network Sycamore Center is a mental health treatment center in Littleton, CO, located at 5500 South Sycamore Street, 80120 zip code area.
 Allhealth Network Sycamore Center provides outpatient treatment.
-Allhealth Network Sycamore Center offers individual psychotherapy, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Allhealth Network Sycamore Center also supports LGBT, clients referred from the court/judicial system and people with PTSD.
-Additional services at Allhealth Network Sycamore Center consist of vocational rehabilitation services, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Allhealth Network Sycamore Center offers psychotropic medication, dialectical behavior therapy and trauma therapy to adults, young adults and seniors 65 or older.
+Allhealth Network Sycamore Center also supports clients referred from the court/judicial system, people with trauma and people with serious mental illness.
+Additional services at Allhealth Network Sycamore Center consist of vocational rehabilitation services, diet and exercise counseling and psychosocial rehabilitation services.

 Learn MoreAurora Mental Health Center Family Outpatient/hampden Academy is a mental health facility in Aurora, CO, located at 14301 East Hampden Avenue, in the 80014 zip code.
-Aurora Mental Health Center Family Outpatient/hampden Academy provides outpatient treatment and partial hospitalization/day treatment.
-Aurora Mental Health Center Family Outpatient/hampden Academy provides psychotropic medication, individual psychotherapy and group therapy to children / adolescents and young adults.
-Aurora Mental Health Center Family Outpatient/hampden Academy also supports transitional age young adults, people with trauma and people with PTSD.
-Some other services available at Aurora Mental Health Center Family Outpatient/hampden Academy include case management, mentoring/peer support/consumer-run services and education services.
+Aurora Mental Health Center Family Outpatient/hampden Academy provides partial hospitalization/day treatment and outpatient treatment.
+Aurora Mental Health Center Family Outpatient/hampden Academy provides trauma therapy, couples/family therapy and psychotropic medication to young adults and children / adolescents.
+Aurora Mental Health Center Family Outpatient/hampden Academy also supports people with trauma, children/adolescents with serious emotional disturbance and transitional age young adults.
+Some other services available at Aurora Mental Health Center Family Outpatient/hampden Academy include mentoring/peer support/consumer-run services, case management and education services.

 Learn MoreAurora Mental Health Center Adult And Early Childhood Outpatient is a mental health clinic in Aurora, CO, located at 11059 East Bethany Drive, Suite 200, 80014 zip code area.
-Aurora Mental Health Center Adult And Early Childhood Outpatient provides telemedicine/telehealth and outpatient treatment.
-Aurora Mental Health Center Adult And Early Childhood Outpatient offers group therapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
-Aurora Mental Health Center Adult And Early Childhood Outpatient also supports people with trauma, seniors or older adults and people with PTSD.
-Additional services offered at Aurora Mental Health Center Adult And Early Childhood Outpatient include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and family psychoeducation.
+Aurora Mental Health Center Adult And Early Childhood Outpatient provides outpatient treatment and telemedicine/telehealth.
+Aurora Mental Health Center Adult And Early Childhood Outpatient offers psychotropic medication, integrated dual diagnosis disorder treatment and trauma therapy to adults, young adults and children / adolescents.
+Aurora Mental Health Center Adult And Early Childhood Outpatient also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services offered at Aurora Mental Health Center Adult And Early Childhood Outpatient include suicide prevention services, family psychoeducation and diet and exercise counseling.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.